 While you should ideally eat organic versions of fruits with soft or edible peels, it’s generally safe to eat non-organic fruits with inedible peels, because pesticides rarely get transferred to the fruit inside.

-While it’s okay to buy the conventional versions of these fruits, you should still wash the peels before cutting into them to avoid transferring potentially harmful residues that can linger on the outside.
+While it’s OK to buy the conventional versions of these fruits, you should still wash the peels before cutting into them to avoid transferring potentially harmful residues that can linger on the outside.

 Vegetables With Thick Skins

 On the other hand, experts advise eating organic versions of veggies without peels, as well as those with soft exteriors.
-Many of these foods are included on the Environmental Working Group’s 2017 “Dirty Dozen” list, which includes celery, spinach, sweet bell peppers and tomatoes.
+Many of these foods are included on the Environmental Working Group’s 2023 “Dirty Dozen” list, which includes kale, spinach, bell peppers andgreen beans.

 Along with being safe to eat, non-organic vegetables with thick skins are significantly cheaper than their organic counterparts.
-For example, organic yellow onions cost around three times more per pound than non-organic onions.
+For example, organic yellow onions cost around two times more per pound than non-organic onions.

 Quinoa is one of the foods you don’t need to buy organic, so you can enjoy significant savings — and health benefits.